 In order to exercise the necessary 'control' over a nearby public environment, it will often be necessary to contact the local authority to make suitable arrangements such as road-closures or other restrictions of access.
 This is a normal part of ground-based filming in urban areas and the same procedures should be followed in the case of camera-drones.
 Due to the lead times advisable for making such arrangements, Location Managers and production staff should start this process as early as possible.

-The following guidance is available from the British Film Commission (BFC):
+Guidance on filming is available from the British Film Commission (BFC).